-A second trial conducted by Robertson and Ellis Weismer140 randomized 20 children with specific language impairment, 44 thru 61 months of age, to a peer model group or control.
+A second trial conducted by Robertson and Ellis Weismer140 randomized 20 children ages 44 to 61 months with an SLI to a peer model or control group.
 All children were enrolled in a language-based early childhood classroom throughout the study.
-Children in the peer model group played house in their classroom with language-typical peers at least 4 times for 15 minutes per play session over a 3-week period.
-Children in the control group were monitored to ensure they played in the house area at least 60 minutes during the same 3-week interval, but without language-typical peer models.
-Language measures were all tied to the playing house scripts and included gain scores in a) the number of words included in a script describing how to play house, b) the number of different words in the script, c) the number of play-theme related acts described in the script, and d) the number of linguistic markers used in the script.
-Group comparisons were made on these content and structural indices of playing house scripts at immediate post-test and at 3-week followup.
-No comparisons were made on language measures apart from those in the playing house scripts that were tied to the specific context in which the experimental group interacted with language-typical peer models.
+Children in the peer model group played house in their classroom with language-typical peers at least four times for 15 minutes per play session over a 3-week period.
+Children in the control group were monitored to ensure that they played in the house area at least 60 minutes during the same 3-week interval, but without language-typical peer models.
+Language measures were all tied to the play house scripts and included gain scores in 1) the number of words included in a script describing how to play house, 2) the number of different words in the script, 3) the number of play-theme-related acts described in the script, and 4) the number of linguistic markers used in the script.
+Group comparisons were made on these content and structural indexes at immediate posttest and at 3-week followup.
+No comparisons were made on language measures apart from those in the play house scripts, which were tied to the specific context in which the experimental group interacted with language-typical peer models.

-Finally, two studies that focused on treating children with speech sound disorders also included language outcome measures.
-These studies are described in more detail in the speech sound outcomes section.
-Almost and Rosenbaum included mean length of utterance as an outcome measure of expressive language.
-Shelton and colleagues included the Northwestern Syntax Screening Test and the Auditory Association Subtest of the Illinois Test of Psycholinguistic Abilities as language outcome measures.
+Finally, two studies that focused on treating children with speech sound disorders also included language outcome measures.^{134,141} These studies are described in more detail in the section on speech sound outcomes.
+Almost and Rosenbaum134 included mean length of utterance as an outcome measure of expressive language.
+Shelton et al141 included the NSST153 and the Auditory Association Subtest of the Illinois Test of Psycholinguistic Abilities as language outcome measures.

-New Studies Reporting Speech Sound Outcomes
+Speech Sound Outcomes